arinar/slQuery/doc/manual.md

 Or stay on this page and look at some examples – in order of increasing fun!

+#### a note about vector graphics (svg) here on github

+The sometimes weird spacing of text in the illustrations is a result of on-the-fly svg compression done by github.
+You can click any of the illustrations to get a better rendering.

 The Basic Idea
 --------------